Clubs and Activities

 Principal's Advisory Group on Education (PAGE) Earling Hunter

-Project Inclusion Jamie Plecker
+Project Inclusion Autumn Cuevas

 Student Advisory Group for Education (SAGE) Celestal Powell Students who are chosen to be on SAGE work with the division’s superintendent to make positive changes in our schools.